api3dao/slack-bots/README.md

 3. **Technical Weekly Rotations Bot** - Located in [`/technical-weekly-rotations`](./technical-weekly-rotations)

-   - This bot automates the weekly selection of multisig signers from a predefined list, adjusting for any signers unavailable due to time-off identified by the technical-time-off bot.
-It posts the weekly rotation to the `#technical-weekly-rotations` Slack channel, ensuring operational continuity and transparency.
+   - This bot automates the selection of weekly signers.
+It dynamically adjusts the signers list based on their availability, as indicated in the Time off logbook Google Sheet, and accounts for any mid-week changes.
+The updated list of signers is posted to a Slack channel, ensuring operational continuity and keeping the team informed.

 ## Getting Started